 - Yes everything is alright.

-- OK, I send the helium.
+- OK, I'm sending the helium.

 I decided however to watch him so I would know how to do it for the next dive.
-Once in the bell, my colleague tided up a few things and then informed the surface:

 - Surface I'm ready for the checklist.